 Even for the most well-rested among us, dark circles can, unfortunately, be hard to get rid of.
 (You can blame genetics on that one.)
-While plenty of eye creams and concealers promise to mask the tell-tale purplish haze, few actually get the job done.
+While plenty of eye creams and concealers promise to mask the telltale purplish haze, few actually get the job done.
 One buzzed-about product that claims to be a magic wand for dark circles is Revolution Beauty's Eye Bright Illuminating Under Eye Concealer.
-The $16 gem from the British beauty brand has emerged as one of its most popular products.
+The $10 gem from the British beauty brand has emerged as one of its most popular products.
 Reviewers have called it a "must-have," "like nothing else," and even, simply, "perfect."
 In addition to its eye-brightening powers, intrepid social media users have found alternative application methods.
 "Saw this on TikTok as a dupe for the Charlotte Tilbury contour wand," shared one savvy customer.
-"I have olive skin and got the shade deep caramel, and it works perfectly."
-Ahead, keep reading as I try out Revolution Beauty's viral find for myself – and judge whether it's worth the buzz.
+"I have olive skin and got the shade deep caramel and it works perfectly."
+Ahead, keep reading as I try out Revolution Beauty's viral find for myself — and judge whether it's worth the buzz.

-Most under-eye concealers I've tried tended to be highly-pigmented, peach-toned formulas with a matte finish since they're meant to mask dark circles.
+Most under-eye concealers I've tried tended to be highly pigmented, peach-toned formulas with a matte finish since they're meant to mask dark circles.
 Revolution Beauty's pen, on the other hand, was pretty sheer and had a luminous finish.
 As such, I was initially worried the stuff wouldn't really show up on my skin nor do its job in brightening my eyes.
-However, the concealer is actually quite buildable and can be used to create a subtle or more dramatic eye-brightening look.
+However, the concealer is actually quite buildable and can be used to create a subtle or more dramatic look.
 Since my everyday makeup is pretty natural, I aimed for somewhere in the middle with my application.
-The result: A natural yet visibly more even tone that made me look like I'd literally woke up like this.
+The result: a natural yet visibly more even tone that made me look like I'd literally woke up like this.
 For a concealer, the overall finish was surprisingly un-makeup-like — which I was very much here for.

-Another thing to note is the texture; as I mentioned, concealers can sometimes be too pigmented and thus difficult to blend – not this one.
-The liquid felt moisturising and didn't settle into fine lines, making it perfect for the eye area specifically.
+Another thing to note is the texture; as I mentioned, concealers can sometimes be too pigmented and thus difficult to blend — not this one.
+The liquid felt moisturizing and didn't settle into fine lines, making it perfect for the eye area specifically.
 While people love it as a dupe for the Charlotte Tilbury contour wands, I probably wouldn't use it anywhere else since the sheen might be too much for my oily skin.
 I'll also be totally transparent that I tend to avoid products with sponge-tip applicators since I find them hard to clean and thus a magnet for potentially acne-causing bacteria.
-(I spot cleaned mine with a makeup wipe after using it, and it worked pretty well.)
+(I spot-cleaned mine with a makeup wipe after using it, and it worked pretty well.)
 In this case, I actually didn't mind the sponge tip since it did a nice job of diffusing the product onto the skin for a natural, airbrushed finish.

 Even in my most sleep-deprived college years, I'm lucky that my dark circles tend to be not that bad.
 As such, I typically skip under-eye concealer since I'm pretty low-maintenance with my makeup as it is.
 However, I can see myself using this product as well as recommending it to anyone who is a fan of Maybelline's similarly popular (but less glow-y) Instant Age Rewind concealer or the much pricier Touche ´Eclat from YSL.